 Making Philly Just a Bit Better

 A fundamental part of the Wine School’s mission is not just protecting consumers, but also giving back to the community.
 The good people of Philadelphia have been kind to us and fostered our growth.
-We feel it’s only right to return the favor: Over the years, the Wine School has donated over $20,000 in wine classes and events to Philadelphia’s charities and schools.
-We just hope we can make a difference, however small.
+We feel it’s only right to return the favor: Over the years, the Wine School has donated more than $20,000 in wine classes and events to Philadelphia’s charities and schools.

 Living in a Big Wine World